shazz/shazz.github.io/content/blog/stealth.md

 As you can see the TOS does a simple `JSR (a0)` on the disk buffer so my understanding is that the the "not a branch" bytes should at least being legal instructions (like $0000 0000 which translates to ORI.B #$0, D0) that won't crash.
 So not random bytes but useless bytes.

-#### The word checksum
+#### The word checksum and non exectuable bootsectors

-As specified and implemented, normally to be executable, bootsectors word checksum should be equal to `0x1234` but with some tricks, it is possible to bypass this rule
+As specified and implemented, normally to be executable, bootsectors word checksum should be equal to `0x1234` but with some tricks, it is possible to bypass this rule.
+Two methods were used to bypass this "Is it an excutable bootsector?" check.

+The first one, used by [virus](), was to mutilate itself at boot, after loading itself in memory so that in this case Antivirus will see the bootsector as non-executable while the virus was already in memory and ready to replicate.

+The second one, is to use another way to execute code in the bootsector, reusing the undocumented resident program magic header in particular location in the bootsector, bootsectors seen as non-executable could be run.
+That's the case of the Bat, Horror and BHP2 viruses.
+Sagrotan-2025 EICAR also uses this method to check detection capabilties.

+### Static Code analysis: encrypting bootcode

+And in the latest generation of Atari ST viruses, it started to be common to see virus fully "encrypted" (usually using a key located in the bootsector and the `EOR` operation, or sometimes a simple shift using `SUB` or `ADD`) [Macumba 3.3 Virus]()

-### Static Code analysis
+### Static Code analysis: identifying attached vectors

 First generation of antivirus relied on statistical bootsector comparison.
 Meaning antiviruses had libraries of bootsectors (virus but also games, demos, virus killers) and they were comparing actual bootsectors with their library to find the best match.